This the multi-page printable view of this section. Click here to print.

 CurrencyManages local currency conversions.

-Ensures proper handling of differing local currencies (LCY) between companies.
-Requires setup of the Currency Code for each Party and the LCY Code in the General Ledger Setup.
+Currency mapping ensures proper handling of differing local currencies (LCY) between companies.
+Setup requires configuring the Currency Code for each Party and the LCY Code in the General Ledger Setup.

-• If the currency code in the subscription message is blank the Currency code from the Party code will be used and mapped into the field.
+• If the currency code in the subscription message is blank, the Currency Code from the Party code will be used.

-In the Pryme Intercompany Project app there are fields you must map to get the correct values on the projects in the receiving company.
+In the Pryme Intercompany Project app, specific fields must be mapped to ensure correct values in the receiving company’s projects.

 5Bill-to Customer No.FixedAlways map to the sending company’s customer number in the receiving company.